Pita: Preparation

-Most pita are baked at high temperatures (450–475 F), which turns the water in the dough into steam, thus causing the pita to puff up and form a pocket.
+Most pita breads are baked at high temperatures (450–475 F), which turns the water in the dough into steam, thus causing the pita to puff up and form a pocket.
 When removed from the oven, the layers of baked dough remain separated inside the deflated pita, which allows the bread to be opened to form a pocket.
 However, pita is sometimes baked without pockets and is called "pocket-less pita".
-Regardless of whether it is made at home or in a commercial bakery, pita is proofed for a very short time—only 15 minutes.
+Pita is traditionally served fresh from the oven (typically a wood-fired oven similar to a pizza oven).
+It is best either soon after baking or on the same day, and can be served warm.

-Modern commercial pita bread is prepared on advanced automatic lines.
-These lines have high production capacities, processing 100000 lb silos of flour at a time and producing thousands of loaves per hour.
-The ovens used in commercial baking are much hotter than traditional clay ovens—800–900 F—so each loaf is baked only for one minute.
+Modern commercial pita bread is prepared on advanced automatic production lines, processing 100000 lb silos of flour at a time and producing thousands of pitas per hour.
+The ovens used in commercial baking are much hotter than traditional clay ovens—800–900 F—so each pita is baked only for one minute.
 The pita are then air-cooled for about 20 minutes on conveyor belts before being shipped immediately or else stored in commercial freezers kept at a temperature of 10 F.